syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ### Limitation

 * `frozenColumnsCount` or `footerFrozenColumnsCount` should be lesser than the number of columns displayed in the view.
-For example, If you have 5 columns in the view, then you can set `frozenColumnsCount` to a maximum value of 4.
+For example, If you have 5 columns in the view, set `frozenColumnsCount` to a maximum value of 4.

 ## Freeze rows

 The rows can be frozen in view at the top and bottom like in Excel by setting the [frozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/frozenRowsCount.html) and [footerFrozenRowsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/footerFrozenRowsCount.html) properties.

-The following code example shows how to freeze a row at the top using `frozenRowsCount`,
+The following code example shows how to freeze a row at the top using the `frozenRowsCount`,

 {% tabs %}
 {% highlight Dart %}